yefeng23323/OpenRLHF-Agent-xinye/README.md

 The script wires together:

 - `OpenAIEngine` pointing at a vLLM/OpenAI-compatible endpoint.
-- `DefaultEnvironment` with the `think` tool, feedback hooks, and plain-text finals.
+- `FunctionCallEnvironment` with the `think` tool, feedback hooks, and plain-text finals.
 - `make_chat_protocol("qwen3")` for prompt rendering and `<tool_call>` parsing.

 You will see tool traces and the final answer printed to the console.